xlgmokha/token-talk/presentation.md

 # Conclusion

-An `access token` decouples a resource owners credentials from the authorization that it is delgating to a client to access protected resources from a resource server.
+An `access token` decouples a resource owners credentials from the authorization that it is delegating to a client to access protected resources from a resource server.
 A `refresh token` can be used by a client to gain a new `access token` and `refresh token`.